Portage Place: Layout

 Portage Place spans three floors, totalling 439600 sqft.
 The only remaining anchor store is currently Shoppers Drug Mart as Staples closed in 2020.
-Portage Place is also known for being a central hub of the Winnipeg Walkway, connecting to Cityplace, Canada Life Centre, and to the now empty Hudson's Bay.
+Portage Place is also known for being a central hub of the Winnipeg Walkway, connecting to Cityplace, Canada Life Centre, and to the now closed Hudson's Bay department store which is currently undergoing a redevelopment project.
 There are shops located on the skywalks, as well.

 In 2013, Service Canada moved their downtown Winnipeg office onto the first floor of Portage Place.

 The shopping centre includes three glass skylight atria, two of which are located at the intersections of both Portage and Kennedy, and Portage and Edmonton.

-The mall has a fountain which would shoot a 16 metre high stream of water approximately every 3 minutes.
+The mall had a fountain which would shoot a 16 metre high stream of water approximately every 3 minutes.
 This required the use of a fire hose nozzle, which is welded into the base of the fountain.
-The fountain has not functioned since at least 2022.
+The fountain was removed in 2025.